Geometric and Functional Inequalities for Log-concave Probability Sequences: Characterization of Extreme Points

 \end{ex}

 Most fundamental discrete random variables fall into the class of log-concave random variables.
-For example, Bernoulli, binomial, geometric, hypergeometric, and Poisson distributions are all log-concave.
+For example, Bernoulli, binomial, geometric, hypergeometric, and Poisson random variables are all log-concave.

-The following sub-class of discrete log-concave random variables can be seen as an analog of the strongly log-concave random variables in the continuous setting (that is, log-concave with respect to a Gaussian).
+The following sub-class of discrete log-concave random variables can be seen as an analogue of the strongly log-concave random variables in the continuous setting (that is, log-concave with respect to a Gaussian).

 \begin{ex}[Ultra-log-concave random variables \cite{Pem00}]